moov-io/iso8583/README.md

 ### Parse the message

-When you have binary (packed) message and you know the specification it follows, you can unpack it and access data easily:
+When you have a binary (packed) message and you know the specification it follows, you can unpack it and access the data easily:

 ```go
 message := iso8583.NewMessage(spec87)